Belgium: country of beer, chocolate, the European Union, and one of the most original landmarks on the planet.

 Most people who do stay longer, though, end up pleasantly surprised.
-Belgium has a diverse population, a thriving arts scene, a phenomenal beer selection… and a very fast, reliable 3G network.
+Belgium has a diverse population, a thriving arts scene, a phenomenal beer selection… and a very fast, reliable cellular network.

-Belgium’s telecom landscape is dominated by three companies: Proximus, Base and Orange.
-While you’ll get good service with all of them, Proximus currently boasts the highest LTE coverage, with over 80% of the country.
-The competitors cover less than two-thirds.
+Belgium’s telecom landscape is dominated by three companies: Proximus, Base, and Orange.
+While you’ll get good service with all of them, Proximus and Orange have the highest levels of LTE coverage, blanketing the entire country.

 Purchasing the SIM card was quick.
 I just popped into the Proximus store at the Midi train station, beside the Eurostar terminal exit, and asked one of the attendants for help.

-The ID showing part is a new requirement.
 In the past, there was no need to show proof of ID to purchase a prepaid card.
 You could even do it online, with the SIM card arriving in the mail a few days later.
-However, after the terrorist attacks of early 2016, Belgium changed the law, requiring all new SIM card buyers to register.
+Things changed after the terrorist attacks of early 2016, however.
+Belgium changed the law, requiring all new SIM card buyers to register.

-Topping up is, as it’s usually the case in Europe, fairly simple.
+Topping up is fairly simple.
 You can do easily it online, either through Proximus’ website or free app.

-Alternatively, you can purchase a credit voucher at any of the authorized spots – which include supermarkets, convenience stores and gas stations around the country.
+Alternatively, you can purchase a credit voucher at any of the authorized spots, including supermarkets, convenience stores, and gas stations around the country.

 Coverage and Data Speeds

-Proximus understandably talks a lot about its 4G network, but unfortunately my phone doesn’t support the right frequencies to get LTE service in Europe.
+Proximus talks a lot about its LTE network, but unfortunately the phone I was using at the time didn’t support the right frequencies to get LTE service in Europe.

-That disappointment faded fast, though, when I realised just how fast the 3G network was.
-At almost 30Mbps, it’s one of the fastest 3G speeds I’ve ever seen.
+That disappointment faded fast, though, when I realised just how fast the HSPA+ network was.
+At almost 30Mbps, it’s one of the fastest speeds I’ve ever seen.

 That speed was pretty consistent throughout the country.
 Great stuff!